antonbabenko/pre-commit-terraform/README.md

          - --args=-no-color
     ```

-2. `terraform_validate` also supports passing custom arguments to its `terraform init`:
+1. `terraform_validate` also supports passing custom arguments to its `terraform init`:

     ```yaml
     - id: terraform_validate
       args:
+        - --tf-init-args=-upgrade
         - --tf-init-args=-lockfile=readonly
     ```

-3. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
+1. It may happen that Terraform working directory (`.terraform`) already exists but not in the best condition (eg, not initialized modules, wrong version of Terraform, etc.).
 To solve this problem, you can delete broken `.terraform` directories in your repository:

     **Option 1**